VABAJA/.github/profile/README.md

 <img src="https://i.ibb.co/4N9hhFC/Logo-vabaja-sinfondo-1067x600.png">

-We are a mexican tech company focus on improve the daily tasks of our customers, VABAJA's whole concept was conceived in July 2020, looking to expand our career paths and start something we could call our own.
+We are a mexican tech company focused on improve the daily tasks of our customers, VABAJA's whole concept was conceived in July 2020, looking to expand our career paths and start something we could call our own.

 We can help you with: software development, IoT development and IT infrastrcuture projects, you can check our website here: [www.vabaja.com.mx]